LittlePumpkin87/pumpkindesign/pumpkindesign_ssr/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://172.0.0.1:4200/`.
+Once the server is running, open your browser and navigate to `http://127.0.0.1:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+For the full stack including Strapi and the cache service, use `docker compose -f ../docker-compose.dev.yml up` instead.

 ## Code scaffolding